mzmllll/omenking/journal/week00.md

 gp env AWS_SECRET_ACCESS_KEY=""
 gp env AWS_DEFAULT_REGION=us-east-1
 ```
+> Faced error while relaunching the Gitpod env, need to export the env credentials again, as the session token expires after a while
 ### Check that the AWS CLI is working and you are the expected user

 ```sh